-Cancer Chemotherapy The oldest sustained research effort at RTI involves the isolation and characterization of antitumor and antilenkemic substances from plant materials and fermentation extracts.
-Some 6,000 plant samples have been examined in this continuing 15-year program with the National Cancer Institute (NCI), and a sumber of promising tumorindicating agents have been identified.
-First samples are procured from all parts of the world by U.S. Department of Agriculture betreists, who make special efforts to chesin additional genera and species of those plant families which show potential therapeutic activity.
-Fractionation guided by bucastar at every stage enables RTI whether to isolate biologically artine constituents which may be present in minute amounts.
-Cursian methods of isolating active phytochemicals such as allalines and grycosides would not provide the range of totally novel and emigrae servetures which has been revealed by this approach.
-The first step in the fractionation process is preparation of a crude entrace of the plant material.
-After testing for biological activity using a cell culture, extracts are forwarded to other NG contractors for animal tests with a variety of experimental tests with a strategy of experimental tests with a strategy of experimental tests and P-388.
-Purified extra a strategy against slow-growing testing systems such as B-16 melanomia and Lewis lung mouse currentimenta.
-When the biological activity of a plant estract is confirmed by these animal statics, purification and dimtification of the active compounds is initiated.
-Purification may be accomplished by any of a number of separation techniques,
+Cancer Chemotherapy The oldest sustained research effort at RTI involves the isolation and characterization of antitumor and antileukemic substances from plant materials and fermentation extracts.
+Some 6,000 plant samples have been examined in this continuing 15-year program with the National Cancer Institute (NCI), and a number of promising tumorinhibiting agents have been identified.
+Plant samples are procured from all parts of the world by U.S. Department of Agriculture botanists, who make special efforts to obtain additional genera and species of those plant families which show potential therapeutic activity.
+Fractionation guided by bioassay at every stage enables RTI cientists to isolate biologically active constituents which may be present in minute amounts.
+Classical methods of isolating active phytochemicals such as alkaloids and glycosides would not provide the range of totally novel and unique structures which has been revealed by this approach.
+The first step in the fractionation process is preparation of a crude extract of the plant material.
+After testing for biological activity using a cell culture, extracts are forwarded to other NCI contractors for animal tests with a variety of experimental leukemia systems such as L-1210 and P-3SS.
+Purified extracts which show activity are also tested against slow-growing turnor systems such as B-16 melanomia and Lewis lung mouse carcinoma.
+When the biological activity of a plunt extract is confirmed by these animal studies, purification and identification of the active compounds is initiated.
+Purification may be accomplished by any of a number of separation techniques, including adsorption, partition, and thin layer and high pressure liquid chromatography.

-RTT's mass spectrometry center processes samples as small as a billionth of a gram for researchers in clinical medicine, biology, and environmental chemistry.
-Jointly established with the Triangle universities under grants from the National Institutes of Health, the center provides mass spectrometry services for institutions in the Triangle area and throughout the southeast. including adsorption, partition, and thin layer and high pressure liquid chromatography.
 The structures of the purified compounds are established by various spectroscopic techniques, including infrared and ultraviolet spectrometry, high resolution mass spectrometry, and proton and carbon-13 nuclear magnetic resonance spectrometry.
 In many cases the exact structures of very complex, biologically active compounds have been established by x-crystallographic analysis.
 Fiber Morphology Recent research at RTI has emphasized the role of microfibrillar structure in determining the strength and deformation properties of cotton fibers and the influence these properties have on transport phenomena.
 This work led RTI polymer physicists to the discovery that cotton in its never-dried botanical growth state possesses characteristics that differ significantly from those found in cotton's normal dried or wet state. and after treatment with various durable-press agents.
-The neverdried cotton is in a unique state. since it never reverts back after drving and re-wetting.
+The neverdried cotton is in a unique state. since it never reverts back after drying and re-wetting.
 Methods were found for fixing cotton permanently in its neverdried condition, thus retaining these otherwise irrecoverable properties.
 Information emerged suggesting that some of these properties, such as high accessibility and the retention of high mobility between constituent microfibrils, might be potentially useful.
 As a result a "pioneer" patent on fixed never-dried cotton fiber assemblies has been assigned to RTI's client, Cotton Incorporated.
 Related research on the structure of synthetic fibers and natural polymers has resulted in the successful modification of cellulose to produce highly elastic fibers, yarns, and fabrics.